Oops! Wrong Page!

 The Genders and Sexualities Alliance promotes a safe campus community through diversity education and programs open to student of all sexual orientations.
 Members will gain an understanding of the issues facing today’s gay, lesbian, bisexual, and transgender (GLBT) community.

 The History Club's purpose is to protect and preserve history and historical sites for future generations while increasing awareness of the specificity of the past and bringing issues to life.

 Contact Advisor: Annaliese Bonacquista

 Learn about alternative methods of healing through discussion, hands-on approaches, and helping others.

-Open to students of any ethnicity, the Latino Club promotes the Latino culture to the campus community through cultural events and promotions.
+Open to students of any ethnicity, the L.U.C.H.A.
+Club (Latino Club) promotes the Latino culture to the campus community through cultural events and promotions.

 Music Performance Club

 This club provides a place to discuss and share music in a supportive environment.
 Students can also audition for "Moonlight Acapella!," the a cappella group.

 Phi Theta Kappa Honor Society

 Phi Theta Kappa Honor Society is the international honor society for two-year colleges.
 Membership is based on academic achievement (a cumulative GPA of 3.5 or higher is required).
 Our members promote scholarship, fellowship, leadership, service, and involvement in meaningful activities on campus.
 Learn more.